INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 				int.class);
 		} catch (NoSuchFieldException | IllegalAccessException e) {
 			/*
-			NoSuchFieldException can be thrown if specified field does not exist IllegalAccessException can be thrown if there is an access issue */
+			* NoSuchFieldException can be thrown if specified field doesn't exist
-			throw new AssertionError(e);
+			* IllegalAccessException can be thrown if there is an access issue */ throw new AssertionError(e);
 		}